MikeAmputer/clickhouse-flow/README.md

   <img src="https://github.com/user-attachments/assets/57b19456-3363-4c41-8306-2bf2ecc1e66f" alt="Example flow" width="75%"/>
 </p>

-> [!Note]
+> [!NOTE]
-> This is an unofficial tool.
+> This is an unofficial tool and is not affiliated with or endorsed by ClickHouse Inc.
+>
-> ClickHouse is a registered trademark of ClickHouse, Inc. https://clickhouse.com
+> "ClickHouse" is a registered trademark of ClickHouse Inc. — [clickhouse.com](https://clickhouse.com/)

 ## Quick Setup